 External Zone External network where incoming requests originate.
 DMZ Zone Externally exposing segment where PingAccess is accessible to clients.
 A minimum of two PingAccess engine nodes will be deployed in the DMZ.
-Depending

-Splunk, database, and flat files.
+Depending on your scalability requirements, more nodes may be required.
+Protected Zone Contains back-end Sites audited and proxied through PingAccess.
+Audit results are sent to an audit repository or digested by reporting tools.
+Many types of audit repository tools are supported such as SIEM/GRC, Splunk, database, and flat files.